Travis Smith (musician): Departure from Trivium

 "...things were falling apart, and we just kind of pulled the trigger first, just to get it done, move forward and get the new guy settled in and comfortable.
 It’s been working really great with Nick and when people see the show they will see why."

 Eternal Exile

 Early in 2012, Smith was asked to join Swedish band Eternal Exile.
-This was confirmed by a contemporary Facebook post by Smith:
+This was confirmed by a Facebook post by Smith:

 "It's official!
 I'm heading to Sweden to start pre-production with a killer band Eternal Exile, this will be their debut record.
 I fly in Feb.
 1st and stay until Apr.
 10th, It's going to be a hell of a killer 2 months of rockin' out Swedish style!
 Stay tuned for up dates and pics.
 I can't wait to get this show on the road!"

 BlackNova

 In November 2017 it was announced that Travis Smith and former Trivium guitarist/bassist Brent Young formed a new band called BlackNova.
-Young passed away in 2020.
+Young died in 2020.